napari/napari/docs/plugins/first_plugin.md

 # Your First Plugin

-Napari plugins are just python packages.
+Napari plugins are just Python packages.
 Minimally, they must:

 1. Include a static [plugin manifest](./manifest) file that details the [contributions](./contributions) contained in the plugin.